-2018-1003 Casselton Comprehensive Participant(s): Metro (CARRYOVER) COG/Casselton Transportation Plan (2018)(COMPLETED IN 2019)
+2018-1003 Casselton Comprehensive & Transportation Plan (2018) (CARRYOVER) (COMPLETED IN 2019)

 Develop a new comprehensive plan for the City of Casselton.
 Organize and support a Study Review Committee.
 SRC Meetings and presentations to the Casselton City Council, Metro COG TTC and Metro COG Policy Board.